-Roles and responsibilities of the Special Educational Needs Co-ordinator (SENCO)

-The new code identifies the roles and responsibilities for the governing body,

-Head teacher, teaching and support staff and SENCO.
+Roles and responsibilities of the Special Educational Needs Co-ordinator (SENCO) The new code identifies the roles and responsibilities for the governing body, Head teacher, teaching and support staff and SENCO.

 The current SENCO, Mrs. Henderson, is a qualified teacher and as Deputy Head is member of the school leadership team (SLT).
-She works alongside our SENHLTATA, Mrs Angela Boland ,who is also a member of our SLT.
+She works alongside our SENHLTA, Mrs Angela Boland, who is also a member of our SLT.
 As SENCO she:

-- Manages the day to day operation of the policy - Co-ordinates the provision for pupils with SEN - Liaises with the Head teacher to discuss the deployment of the school's delegated budget and other resources to meet pupil's needs effectively - Liaises with teachers where a Looked After pupil has SEN - Advises on the graduated approach to providing SEN support - Manages support and advises colleagues - Maintains the school SEN register - Contributes to and manages the records of all children with SEN, ensuring all records are up to date - Manages the school based assessment tracker for SEN & vulnerable groups of - □ children - Completes the documentation for outside agencies and the LA - Liaises with parents of pupils with SEN - Ensures there are a range of resources and teaching materials to enable appropriate provision to be made - Works with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - □ Reports to the governing body - Is a key point of contact with external agencies, especially the local authority - and its support services - Liaise with Early Years providers, other schools, Educational Psychologists, - Liaises with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned

-SEN teaching assistants currently employed are: Mrs. Jardine (Yr6), Mrs. Slack (Yr.
-5),

-Mrs Glaister (Yr.
+I Manages the day to day operation of the policy Co-ordinates the provision for pupils with SEN I Liaises with the Head teacher to discuss the deployment of the school's delegated budget and other resources to meet pupil's needs effectively I Liaises with teachers where a Looked After pupil has SEN Advises on the graduated approach to providing SEN support Image and advises colleagues Image: Maintains the school SEN register Contributes to and manages the records of all children with SEN, ensuring all records are up to date I Manages the school based assessment tracker for SEN & vulnerable groups of children D Completes the documentation for outside agencies and the LA Liaises with parents of pupils with SEN Is Ensures there are a range of resources and teaching materials to enable appropriate provision to be made Image: Monitors and evaluates the special educational need provision Works with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements Reports to the governing body Is a key point of contact with external agencies, especially the Local Authority I and its support services I Liaise with Early Years providers, other schools, Educational Psychologists, I Health and Social Care Professionals, and Independent or Voluntary Bodies I Liaises with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned SEN teaching assistants currently employed are:, Mrs. Slack (Yr.
+6), Mrs Horne (Y5) Mrs Glaister (Yr.
 4), Mrs. Grey (Yr3) Mrs Boland (Yr.
-2) Mrs Hardy and Mrs Shaftoe (Yr.
-1) Miss J Murphy, Mrs L Sheppard ,Mrs L Finlayson (Rec) Mrs Kowalska (Nursery)

-They support individuals and groups of pupils at SEN support level of provision, both in class and through withdrawal for targeted interventions/programmes.

-The governor's responsible for SEN are Mrs C Powell and Mrs Garrett

-The designated teachers for child protection are Mrs A Miller (Head teacher) and Mrs M Henderson (Deputy Head teacher)

-The designated member of staff responsible for managing pupil premium is Mrs. R Wilcox (SBM)

-The designated member of staff for Looked - After children is Mrs Miller (Head teacher)

-Access to Facilities and Provision:
+2) Mrs Hardy and Mrs Crawford (Yr.
+1) Mrs J Todd (Rec) Mrs Kowalska (Nursery) They support individuals and groups of pupils at SEN support level of provision, both in class and through withdrawal for targeted interventions/programmes.
+The governor's responsible for SEN are Mrs C Powell and Mrs Garrett The designated teachers for child protection are Mrs A Miller (Head teacher) and Mrs M Henderson (Deputy Head teacher) The designated member of staff responsible for managing pupil premium is Mrs. R Wilcox (SBM) The designated member of staff for Looked - After children is Mrs Miller (Head teacher) Access to Facilities and Provision:

-Please refer to the school's accessibility plans which outlines how we:

-- Increase access to the curriculum for pupils with a disability - Improve and maintain access to the physical environment - Improve the delivery of written information for pupils - Our school is a purpose built single story building with access to a disabled toilet. - Medicines are kept in school according to our Managing Medicines Policy.
+Please refer to the school's accessibility plans which outlines how we: Increase access to the curriculum for pupils with a disability Improve and maintain access to the physical environment Improve the delivery of written information for pupils D Our school is a purpose built single story building with access to a disabled toilet.
+Dedicines are kept in school according to our Managing Medicines Policy.
 Allocation of Resources: